 We don't see Joe Biden.

-They they have a double standard of Trump should have just called it a protest, and he would have been fine to have a rally in Oklahoma.
+Trump should have just called it a protest, and he would have been fine to have a rally in Oklahoma.

-What is Joe do?
+What does Joe do?

 Well, even his own supporters are saying they hope he stays in the basement.

-I mean, I have quotes of John Bolton on President Trump on China.
+You know, the media, I mean, although the media really is getting John Bolton, I mean, I have quotes of John Bolton on President Trump on China.

 Nobody's been tougher.

-President Trump on North Korea, he's not making the same mistakes as prep past presidents on Iran, on NATO, on nuclear weapons, and on Russia, praising the president.
+President Trump on North Korea, he's not making the same mistakes as past presidents on Iran, on NATO, on nuclear weapons, and on Russia, praising the president.

 The exact opposite of what he says in his book.